 Amy and Jo go out visiting, and Amy makes Jo dress up and behave nicely.
 At the first house, Amy reprimands Jo for being too reserved and for hardly speaking at all.
 To tease her sister, Jo imitates a social butterfly named May Chester at the second house they visit.
 Amy grows even more mortified as Jo reveals secrets of their poverty.
 At the third house, after Amy tells her to stop this new behavior, Jo amuses herself by playing with a group of young boys, telling them stories.
 As Amy and Jo walk to Aunt March’s house, Amy declares that poor young women should be pleasant because they have nothing else to give.
 Disagreeing, Jo says that she will probably be crotchety all of her days.
 Aunt Carrol is at Aunt March’s house when they arrive.
 During the visit, Amy is charming, but Jo is curt.
 Alcott indicates that something good will happen to Amy because she is so delightful that day.

 Amy is to work at the art table at the Chesters’ upcoming fair.
 She works hard to put the display together.
 The night before the fair, Mrs. Chester hears how the March girls insulted her daughter, May, and tells Amy that she should work at the flower table instead, while May will work at the art table.
 Amy is insulted, but she maintains her composure, taking her art with her to the new booth.
 The next day, hoping to smooth things over, Amy offers her art back to May.
 Over the course of the day, few people go to the flower table.
 That night, however, the Marches send over a brigade of young men led by Laurie.
 These boys surround Amy and buy all her flowers.
 Then, to kill May with kindness, Amy sends the boys to May’s booth to buy the vases that May has made.
 Amy returns home to find the vases filled with flowers for her.
 She then receives a note from Aunt Carrol, telling her that she is going to Europe and wants Amy to accompany her.
 Amy is thrilled, but Jo is very disappointed, having hoped that she would get to go on the trip.
-Before Amy sails for Europe, she asks Laurie to come comfort her if something should happen.
-He agrees to do so.
+Before Amy sails for Europe, she asks Laurie to take care of her family, and he offers to come comfort her if anything happens.

 Amy sends several letters from Europe, detailing her romps through England, France, Germany, and Switzerland.
 She says that she is trying to absorb every beautiful attraction.
 Along the way, she runs into Fred and Frank Vaughn, Laurie’s English friends.
 She and Florence, Aunt Carrol’s daughter, spend a lot of time with them, and it becomes clear that Fred is interested in courting Amy.
 She decides that she will accept him if he proposes.
 She is not madly in love with him, but she likes him and thinks that his fortune will help the whole family.
 But Fred finds out that Frank is very ill, and must leave abruptly.
 Fred asks Amy to remember him, and tells her meaningfully that he will return to her soon.